AdaCore/spark2014/docs/ug/alfa.rst

 future.
 However, the definition and evolution of Alfa should respect the following principles:

-1. Annotations are read-only
-.. comment: (cyrille) don't you mean "Annotations are free of side effects"
+1. Annotations are free of side effects

 No writes to global variables are allowed in annotations (contracts, assertions, etc.).
 The possibility of run-time errors in annotations should be